BIOGRAPHY

 Annie Strachan

-Sustainable processes and techniques are central to Annie’s practice.
+(she/her) lives and works in London, but was raised between South Africa, the United States and Essex by Dutch and Scottish parents.Sustainable processes and techniques are central to Annie’s practice.
 Working with recycled materials including; wood, textiles and paper mâché, she creates small batch and one-off functional sculptures intended for everyday use in the home.

 Led by her training in ceramics and sculpture at Chelsea College of Art & Design, Annie applies techniques taken from slab building and woodwork.
 Set design, as seen in post-war Hollywood cinema, influences her approach to texture, colour and materiality.
 While architectural themes including; Modernism and Postmodernism are reflected through the creation of playful abstract forms.

-Every piece is a unique sculpture, created by hand in her garden studio.
+Every piece is a original sculpture, created by hand in her garden studio.
 Annie starts by building an armature from recycled card.
 This is then followed by the meticulous process of layering paper pulp over the base, adding her unique style of textural relief.

 EDUCATION